-Now don’t get me wrong as I can truly appreciate that not everybody has a high pain threshold, which is more than OK, but to consume yourself with the pain, without even attempting to try and push past it, is a major weakness that I have no time for.
+Now don’t get me wrong as I can truly appreciate that not everyone has a high pain threshold (which is more than OK) but to obsess over pain, without even attempting to push past it, is a weakness to me that I just have no time for.

-I’m guilty of it and will go through an occasional ‘feeling sorry for myself’ phase, but the #1 rule is to only allow myself to do it for a short period of time before I snap myself out of it.
+I’m 100% guilty and will go through an occasional ‘feeling sorry for myself’ phase, but the #1 rule is to only allow it for a short period of time before I start snapping myself out of it.

 I guess what I’m trying to say is that when it comes to pain, some people just give up way too easy when, in comparison, and I say this with NO disrespect, their pain levels are nothing compared to what others have to go through – and that includes mine.

-I can 100% guarantee that, if given the opportunity, people would line up for days to gladly swap their medical issues for ours.
+I can 100% guarantee that, given the opportunity, people would line up for days to gladly swap their medical issues for ours.
 Why?
-Because our so-called ‘daily hell’ that we have to live with is pretty much a walk in the park in comparison to what they have to go through 24/7.
+Because our so-called ‘daily hell’ is pretty much a walk in the park in comparison to what they have to go through 24/7.

-It’s so easy for us to lose sight of the positives that we actually have, and yes it’s also easy to get caught up in the negatives of living with chronic pain/chronic illness, but at the end of the day, I think we should probably learn to be a little more grateful.
+It’s so easy for us to lose sight of the positives that we do have, and yes it’s also very easy to get caught up in the negatives of living with chronic pain/chronic illness, but at the end of the day – I think we should probably learn to actually be a little more grateful.

-I still have so much to say (and vent about) when it comes to the touchy subject of pain, but I’ll wrap this blog post up for now and continue to chit-chat about it more at a later date.
+I still have so much to say (and vent about) when it comes to the touchy subject of pain, but I’ll wrap this blog post up for now, and will continue to chit-chat about it more at a later date.

 I will end this rant though with a simple > ‘maybe’ …

-Maybe if people could stop thinking about themselves for just a moment and imagine what it would be like in the shoes of someone who is suffering beyond comprehension, then maybe – just maybe, they’d appreciate and enjoy their lives just that little bit more?
+Maybe if people would stop thinking about themselves for a moment and imagine what it would be like in the shoes of someone who’s suffering is incomprehensible, then maybe – just maybe, they’d appreciate and enjoy their lives just that little bit more?